onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
 | `condition` | tensor of 1-bit signless integer values or memref of any type values
-| `X` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values
+| `X` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values
-| `Y` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values
+| `Y` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `output` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values
+| `output` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of string type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values

 ### `onnx.Xor` (::mlir::ONNXXorOp)